cloudflare/cloudflare-docs/products/cloudflare-one/src/content/tutorials/require-swg.md

 ![Account View](../static/secure-web-gateway/secure-dns-devices/account-view.png)

-Input your Cloudflare for Teams org name.
-You will have created this during the Cloudflare Access setup flow.
-You can find it under the `Authentication` tab in the `Access` section of the sidebar.
+Input your Cloudflare for Teams [organization name](/glossary#team-name), which is the editable part of your [team domain](/glossary#team-domain).
+You will have created this during the Cloudflare for Teams setup flow, and you can find it under the **Settings > General** section of the Teams Dashboard.

 ![Org Name](../static/secure-web-gateway/secure-dns-devices/org-name.png)

-The user will be prompted to login with the identity provider configured in Cloudflare Access.
+The user will be prompted to log in with the identity provider configured in Cloudflare Access.
 Once authenticated, the client will update to `Teams` mode.
 You can click the gear to toggle between DNS filtering or full proxy.
 In this use case, you must toggle to `Gateway with WARP`.
 These settings can be configured globally for an organization through a device management platform.

 ![Confirm WARP](../static/secure-web-gateway/block-football/warp-mode.png)